Elizabeth Cromwell: Family and marriage

 Elizabeth, the eldest of twelve children, was born in 1598.
 On 22 August 1620 at St Giles, Cripplegate, London, she married Oliver Cromwell.

-Throughout the marriage, Oliver wrote Elizabeth solicitous love letters while away on his military campaigns; some of these letters were later published in an anthology of love letters edited by Antonia Fraser in 1976.
+Throughout the marriage, Oliver wrote Elizabeth solicitous love letters while away on his military campaigns.
+Some of these letters were later published in an anthology of love letters edited by Antonia Fraser in 1976.
 The marriage produced nine children, eight of whom reached adulthood.

 Like her husband, Elizabeth was attacked in royalist propaganda and accused of personal vices.
 In these texts, Elizabeth was often a contemptuously styled "Joan" (at the time, seen as a name with low associations).
 She was accused of drunkenness and adultery, which John Heneage Jesse concluded were "venomous absurdities" and "unworthy of notice".
 As the charges appear to have been unfounded, the libels fell harmless.

 Elizabeth is said to have had a defect in one of her eyes.

-Elizabeth is known to have been introduced to Charles I when he was a prisoner at Hampton Court.
-Since she was still on good terms with her husband, Ashburnham presented her to the King with the ladies of Ireton and Whalley, and she was afterward entertained.
+Elizabeth is known to have been introduced to Charles I who was then a prisoner at Hampton Court.
+Since she was still on good terms with her husband, Ashburnham presented her to the King with the ladies of Henry Ireton and Edward Whalley, and she was afterward entertained.

 Protectress (1653–1658)

 After Oliver Cromwell was proclaimed Lord Protector in December 1653, Elizabeth became Her Highness the Lady Protector.
 Martyn Bennett suggests that she "was apparently never comfortable with being the wife of the head of state".
 Although Elizabeth seems to have focused on managing the household and avoided becoming embroiled in public political activity, she was still a target for politically motivated abuse.

-"She very frugally housewifed it," says James Heath, "and would nicely and finically tax the expensive unthriftiness (as she said) of the other woman [Henrietta Maria] who lived there before her".
+"She very frugally housewifed it" says James Heath, "and would nicely and finically tax the expensive unthriftiness (as she said) of the other woman [Henrietta Maria] who lived there before her".
 One book, entitled the Court and Kitchen of Mrs. Joan Cromwell, complained about Elizabeth's supposedly parsimonious nature and the miserly nature of her household arrangements.
 It suggested that "Much ado had she at first to raise her mind and deportment to this sovereign grandeur; and very difficult it was for her to lay aside those impertinent meannesses of her private fortune: like the bride-cat, by Venus's favour metamorphosed into a comely virgin, that could not forbear catching at mice, she could not comport with her present condition, nor forget the common converse and affairs of life.
 But like some kitchen-maid, preferred by the lust of some rich and noble dotard, was ashamed of her sudden and gaudy bravery, and for a while skulked up and down the house, till the fawning observance and reverences of her slaves had raised her to a confidence, not long after sublimed into an impudence."